 The patented TurboFer heat exchanger goes into series production.

-Hoval introduces the IoT platform HovalConnect and reveals new possibilities.
+Hoval introduces the IoT platform HovalConnect and the new generation UltraGas 2 with patented TurboFer heat exchanger.